DEFRA/ffc-helm-library/README.md

 * Template file: `_container.yaml`
 * Template name: `ffc-helm-library.container`

-A template for the container definition to be used within a k8s `Deployment` object.
+A template for the container definition to be used within a K8s `Deployment` object.

 A basic usage of this object template would involve the creation of `templates/_container.yaml` in the parent Helm chart (e.g. `ffc-microservice`).
 Note the `_` in the name.
 This template is part of the `Deployment` object definition and will be used in conjunction the `_deployment.yaml` template ([see below](#deployment-template)).
 As a minimum, `templates/_container.yaml` would define environment variables and liveness/readiness probes, e.g.:

 ```
 {{- define "ffc-microservice.container" -}}
 env: <list>
-livenessProbe:
+livenessProbe: <map>
-readinessProbe:
+readinessProbe: <map>
 {{- end -}}
 ```